CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

    ![ws name.](media/password2.png)

 4. Portal will ask you to set a permanent password.
 For that just paste your temporary password under *Current Password* and add a new password for the user.
+This new password will act as the ***Permanent Password.***

    ![ws name.](media/lb35.png)